Anexsoft/nodejs-code-generator/README.md

 # NodeJS Code Generator

-A simple CLI tool to create base structures for new projects.
+A simple CLI tool for create base code structures for new projects.
+This tool follow First Code philosophy.

 ## How to start?